About Crypto Monitoring

 Set up rules for signals

-For each signal, you can set up a custom rule that will be triggered respectively.
-For instance, to configure a rule for the scam signal, you may need to go through the following steps:
+For each signal, you can set up a custom rule that will be triggered accordingly.

-• Add a value and determine relation (for instance, a value of the scam signal equals 0.01 or 1 in percentage).
+2. Add a value and determine its relation.
+For instance, a value of the scam signal equals to 0.01 or 1 in percentage.

 When done, the rule from the example will be triggered during crypto monitoring if there is a 1 % chance of exposure associated with organizations scamming their customers.